luyug/GradCache/README.md

 **no_sync_except_last** - If True, under distributed setup, for each model, only trigger gradient reduction across processes for the last sub-batch's forward-backward pass.
 This could come in handy when dealing with a) large model, and/or b) non trivial number of sub-batches.

 **loss_kwargs** - Additional keyword arguments to the loss function `loss_fn`.
-This is intended to enable flexible loss computation (thanks to dynamic graph in Pytorch) such as reduction, weighting, etc. Potentially, using **loss_kwargs** you can incorporate outputs from those encoder models not tracked by the cache.
+This is intended to enable flexible loss computation (thanks to dynamic graph in Pytorch) such as reduction, weighting, etc. Potentially, using `loss_kwargs` you can incorporate outputs from those encoder models not tracked by the cache.

-**Retrun** - loss, the current steps loss scaler tensor (detached from the graph).
+**Return** - loss, the current steps loss scaler tensor (detached from the graph).

 ## Example Usage with Huggingface Transformers
 ### Learning a Bi-encoder